Apple TV+ Teases Release of Miniseries Developed By Creators of ‘Band of Brothers’

 Word of the series, based on the book by Donald L. Miller, first arose in 2012, with HBO initially confirming the news.
-Seven years later, Apple revealed it had made a deal with Playtone, the production company founded by director Steven Spielberg and actor Tom Hanks, to exclusively premiere the series on its Apple TV+ streaming service.
+Seven years later, Apple revealed it’d inked a deal with Playtone, the production company founded by producer Gary Goetzman and actor Tom Hanks, to exclusively premiere the series on its Apple TV+ streaming service.
+Famed director Steven Spielberg also joined the series as an executive producer.

 Production began in the United Kingdom in February 2021, with Austin Butler, best known for portraying Elvis Presley in 2022’s Elvis, starring as Maj.
 Gale Cleven and Nate Mann portraying Maj.
 Robert Rosenthal.
-Callum Turner, James Murray, Anthony Boyle and Barry Keoghan are among those who have also been cast.
+Callum Turner, James Murray, Anthony Boyle and Barry Keoghan are among those who’ve also been cast.

 Masters of the Air depicts the actions of the Eighth Air Force during the Second World War.
 Nicknamed the “Mighty Eighth,” it served as part of the US Army Air Forces and carried out operations across northern Europe, with a focus on Germany, the Low Countries and France.
 Its primary objective was the planning and execution of strategic daytime bombings on German-held areas.